acquireio/android-sdk-example/README.md

 ## Installation Instructions:

-### Steps to Install Tagove with all required dependencies
+### Steps to Install Acquire with all required dependencies

 Add the following dependency to your app's `build.gradle` file:
 ```groovy